 The issue remains.
 Apple itself is strongly advising against installing beta releases, especially on mission-critical hardware.
 It is because, due to the many big and small glitches, your device will get prone to data loss.
 If you already have lost your data, you can get in touch with the Data Recovery Dubai, if you haven’t taken the Data Backup.

 However, if you haven’t lost your data yet, you must revert to the previous version of iOS.
 At least until the beta versions are not rolled out for the public.
 Then, they will be fixed for the bugs, and there will be no more crashes and data loss.

 As said earlier, if you are still eager, you can try this beta version on the Apple iPhone and Mac that doesn’t carry critical data.
 This way, you can run the trial without losing a lot.

-Whatever said and done, Apple is a leader in creating superb updates and delivering an amazing user experience.
-When the iOS 12 and MacOS 10.14 is rolled out for the public, I am sure it will be well received and well loved by all.
+Whatever said and done, Apple is a leader in creating superb updates and delivering amazing user experience.
+When the iOS 12 and MacOS 10.14 is rolled out for the public, I am sure it will be well received and well-loved by all.